Mitcham, Victoria: Movie history

-Mitcham was a filming location for the world's first feature film, The Story of the Kelly Gang, which used the suburb in key scenes for the 1906 movie.
+Mitcham was a filming location for the world's first feature film, released in 1906, The Story of the Kelly Gang, which used the suburb in key scenes for the movie.

 Sport

 The suburb has two Australian Rules football teams: the Mitcham Tigers, competing in the Eastern Football League. and the Mitcham Eagles, who compete in the Saturday Football League.
 Their home ground is at Heatherdale Reserve.

-The Mitcham Connection

-Mitcham was the home of comedian Dave O'Neil, The Volvos musicians Heynes Arms & AC Fanta, Sforzando lead vocalist, poet and writer Quincy Hall, actor brothers Brett and Trevor Lewis, playwright Sandra Long, writer Michael McArthur, director James McArthur, sculptor Joanne Mott and abstract artist 'Egghatch'.
-These and other Mitcham-raised artists have become collectively known as the Mitcham Connection.
-During the 1996 Melbourne International Comedy Festival, several of the Mitcham Connection artists, namely Sandra Long, the McArthur brothers and Quincy Hall, collaborated with several other playwrights and stage directors to produce the extraordinary show To Go at Something Bald-Headed.
-The show was composed of four plays, including The Harry Blade Show, featuring AC Fanta, Torquil Neilson and Anthony Rive.
-The show was officially launched by Democrats Senator Lyn Allison.